TL;DR

 Bottom line

-Tweek is a digital paper planner for people who want simple, beautiful weekly task views.
-Aftertone is a productivity system for people who want structured time, focus protection, and weekly improvement.
-Different tools for different depths of need.
+Tweek is a digital paper planner for people who want beautiful, simple weekly views.
+Aftertone is a productivity system for people who want structured time blocks, focus protection, and weekly improvement — not just a prettier diary.
+Try Aftertone free at aftertone.io.